-Sub-recipient will submit a Quality Assurance Project Plan Waiver form using after reviewing the Washington State Department of Ecology's NEP Quality Assurance web page: https://ecology.wa.gov/About-us/How-we-operate/Scientific-services/Quality-assurance/Quality-assurance-for-NEP-grantees.
+Sub-recipient will submit a Quality Assurance Project Plan Waiver form after reviewing the Washington State Department of Ecology's NEP Quality Assurance web page: https://ecology.wa.gov/About-us/How-we-operate/Scientific-services/Quality-assurance/Quality-assurance-for-NEP-grantees.
 If a QAPP is required, subrecipients will work with Ecology's NEP Quality Coordinator -NEP QC to develop and approve the QAPP.

 Work related to collecting or using environmental data may not begin until the QAPP waiver and QAPP are completed and approved.
+QAPP determination must be reassessed for each contract amendment.